sdelquin/wrpy/README.md

  'aren': {'from': 'Arabic', 'to': 'English'}}
 ```

-> ⚠️ &nbsp;Next dicts are not working properly since the response is not structured in the same way as the others:
+> ⚠️ &nbsp;Next dicts are not working properly since their response is not structured in the same way as the others:
 >
 > - Spanish to Catalan
 > - Russian to English